 Adding shipping speeds to your checkout will help to reduce cart abandonment because it adds a level of certainty and initiates trust.
 Providing this information upfront sets expectations for your customers and provides them with a clear sense of when they can expect their purchase, making them less likely to back out of the order if they do not agree with the shipping terms.
 It’s the first way you can encourage customers to come back, and how you can initiate more sales and more revenue.

 Improve customer service and experience

-The first two questions customers will ask when they have made a decision about purchasing your products: how much will it cost to deliver and when will I get it?
+The first two questions customers will ask when they have made a decision about purchasing your products are: “How much will it cost to deliver?” and “When will I get it?”

 💡 Learn more: